 I was thrilled with how my son’s birthday cake turned out this year.
 I’ve been making cakes for my kids birthdays for the past 5 years and I think I’m beginning to get the hang of it now.
-I adore the How to Cook that videos by Ann Reardon, who is a complete cake and desert making genius and I’ve learned a lot from her tutorials.
+I adore the How to Cook That videos by Ann Reardon, who is a complete cake and desert making genius and have learned a lot from her tutorials.

 - Afterwards i covered the entire head in a thin layer of undyed buttercream icing and put the cake in the freezer for 30 mins to harden.
 This is called the crumb-coat and prevents crumbs getting into the decorative layer of buttercream icing.